Overdrafts Frequently Asked Questions

 We have standard overdraft services that come with our checking accounts.
 We also offer overdraft protection plans, such as a link to a savings account or Yes-Check, which is a line of credit that you can apply for to help cover overdrafts.

 At the Bank’s discretion, we may authorize and pay overdrafts on certain types of transactions including checks, automatic bill payments, recurring debit card transactions and other types of overdrafts using your checking account number.
 A fee generally applies whether the overdraft item is paid or returned.

 How does FHB handle everyday debit card and ATM overdrafts?

 Our standard overdraft practices include a discretionary service called DebitPlus.
 If you want us to authorize and pay overdrafts on your everyday debit card and ATM transactions, you need to opt in or sign up for DebitPlus.

 What if I don’t want FHB to pay my checks or bill payments into overdraft?

 You can contact the Bank if you want to opt out of overdraft services for checks and automatic bill payments.
-If you do opt out and if such items come in against insufficient funds, they will be returned unpaid (“bounced”) and you will generally be assessed an insufficient funds (NSF) fee.
+If you do opt out and if such items come in against non-sufficient funds, they will be returned unpaid (“bounced”) and you will generally be assessed an non-sufficient funds (NSF) fee.

 What is the benefit to me to having my transaction paid rather than bounced?